Recently, there have been a lot of salespeople soliciting me.

 However, every once in a while, one really stands out.
 The ones that stand out are short and to the point of why I would want to reply to them.
 What’s in it for me catches my attention.

-When I look back on my 20-year sales career as a salesperson, sales manager, and now consultant, I laugh at some of the things I used to do.
-So here's a list of three sales tactics that should be retired:
+When I look back on my 25 + year sales career as a salesperson, sales manager, station manager, and now consultant, I laugh at some of the things I used to do.
+So here's a list of three sales tactics that should be retired.

 Competition is greater now than ever before.
 I don't know one industry where there aren't people competing for sales.
 Keeping this in mind, the spray-and-pray approach isn't effective.
 Sure, you may get some bites.
 But those bites are likely to fall off the hook after a quick conversation, or they'll be a one-hit sales wonder and probably not renew business with you.

-A great valid business reason includes empathy, marketing expertise, and problem-solving capabilities.
+A great valid business reason includes empathy, marketing expertise, and problem-solving.
 Illustrating all three of these in your prospecting efforts will greatly increase the chances of getting not only an appointment but a quality appointment.

 In addition to a valid business reason, you also want to consider the value of the prospects that you're calling on.
 Are they worthy of your time?
-If you factor what your hourly rate equates to, does each prospect meet that standard?
+Do they have the potential to spend at a level that could make them one of your top accounts?
+If you factor in what your hourly rate equates to, does each prospect meet that standard?

-While some sales tactics do work, these “3 to Retire” are sure to prove to be a waste of time in the long run.
+While some sales tactics do work, these “3 to Retire” usually prove not to be a good use of your time.
 Your time is valuable, so use it wisely.